-Dia holds a Bachelor of Science in Applied Communication and Sociology with a minor in Photography from Appalachian State University, a Master of Arts in Interdisciplinary Studies (Literature) from the University of North Carolina at Charlotte, and a Master of Divinity and Doctorate of Ministry from Union Presbyterian Seminary.
+Dia holds a Bachelor of Science in Communication Studies and Sociology with a minor in Photography from Appalachian State University, a Master of Arts in Literature from the University of North Carolina at Charlotte, and both a Master of Divinity and a Doctor of Ministry from Union Presbyterian Seminary.

 His poetry collections include bifurcation (Union Presbyterian Seminary, 2022), sacred|spaces (Theurgical Studies Press, 2024), and nightshade (Bottlecap Press, 2024).
 His work has appeared in BLACK BOY Journal, The Skinny Journal, Artists Writing on Liberation, and Cru Arts & Culture.

 He has received fellowships and awards from Cave Canem, The Watering Hole, the Hurston/Wright Foundation, the McColl Center for Art + Innovation, and The Harvey B. Gantt Center for African-American Arts + Culture.
-Dia serves as the Community Relations Manager at Goodyear Arts (Charlotte, NC).
+Dia serves as the Director of Education & Community Engagement at the Independent Picture House and is a member of the Goodyear Arts Collective (Charlotte, NC).